PawarSneha12/Face-Recognition-System/README.md

 # Face-Recognition-System
 It is a web application which detects the face of the person and then estimate the age and gender of that person.
-This projects works for given image as wll as live images through the web cam.
+This projects works for given image as well as live images through the web cam.

 # Dataset
 We have used Adience dataset in this project.
 This dataset contains 26,580 photos across 2284 subjects with a binary gender label and one label from eight different age groups, partitioned into five split.